 - Grab an old-fashioned glass, fill it with ice and strain the mixture into it.

 - Use a cherry as garnish and serve.

 16. Gin Fizz

-We are not talking about prescription drugs here but the scotch cocktail recipe created by NY-based bartender Sam Ross.
-It is just as addicting nonetheless.
-Up by four from last year, this crazy delicious recipe is made up of an interesting mix of blended scotch, Islay scotch, lemon juice, and honey-ginger syrup topped with candied ginger.
+No, not the prescription drugs.
+Penicillin is a Scotch cocktail recipe made by bartender Sam Ross who's based in NY.
+This delicious recipe is an interesting mix of blended scotch, Islay scotch, lemon juice, and honey-ginger syrup topped with candied ginger.

 14. Bloody Mary